Jessie L.-S. Au, Ph.D.

 Publications & Presentations

-- Jaiprasart P, Yeung B Z, Lu Z, Wientjes M G, Cui M, Hsieh C, Woo S, Au J. Anionic drug reduces intracellular bioavailability and transfection efficiency of cationic siRNA lipoplex.
+- Jaiprasart P, Yeung B Z, Lu Z, Wientjes M G, Cui M, Hsieh C, Woo S, Au J. Quantitative contributions of processes by which polyanion drugs reduce intracellular bioavailability and transfection efficiency of cationic siRNA lipoplex.
 Journal of Controlled Release.
-2017; 270 : 101-113
+2018; 270 : 101-113

 - Wang J, Yeung B Z, Cui M, Peer C J, Lu Z, Figg W D, Wientjes W G, Woo S, Au J. Exosomes is a mechanism of intercellular drug transfer.
 Journal of Controlled Release.
 2017; 268 : 147-158